RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 ## Command differences

-Several RedisJSON commands work differently for Active-Active databases.
+Some RedisJSON commands work differently for Active-Active databases.

 ### `JSON.CLEAR`

 [`JSON.CLEAR`](https://redis.io/commands/json.clear/) resets JSON arrays and objects.
 It supports concurrent updates to JSON documents from different instances in an Active-Active database and allows the results to be merged.

-### `JSON.NUMMULTBY`

-Active-Active databases do not support [`JSON.NUMMULTBY`](https://redis.io/commands/json.nummultby/).

 ## Conflict resolution rules